 Money and valuables

-There is still unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.
+There are still unexploded ordnance in Palau left over from World War II, particularly in Peleliu and Angaur.
 Particular care should be taken when diving or exploring caves.

-There are saltwater crocodiles in parts of Palau and no warning signs to indicate their presence.
+There are saltwater crocodiles in parts of Palau, and often no warning signs to indicate their presence.
 Check with local authorities before considering water activities in mangrove areas.

-When you are in Palau, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Palau, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Drinking in public places is not allowed.
 The legal drinking age is 21.